 Customized designs also cost more.
 Additionally, in some jewelry stores, personalized engravings cost additional charges while in others it does not.

+So, who buys the groom’s ring?
 Overall, it is up to the couple to decide who buys the groom’s wedding band.
 They can choose the traditional route or the more modern one that depends on their financial ability.

 As this tradition is also relatively new, it is subject to constant changes.
 The design will primarily depend on the wearer or buyer’s preference, ideologies, and financial capacity.